apache/aurora/CONTRIBUTING.md

 There are issues in [Jira](https://issues.apache.org/jira/browse/AURORA) with the ["newbie" label](https://issues.apache.org/jira/issues/?jql=project%20%3D%20AURORA%20AND%20labels%20%3D%20newbie%20and%20resolution%3Dunresolved) that are good starting places for new Aurora contributors; pick one of these and dive in!
-Once you've got a patch, the next step is to post a review.
+To assign a task to yourself, first ask for your JIRA id to be whitelisted by either asking in IRC/Slack or by emailing dev@apache.aurora.org.
+Once your JIRA account has been whitelisted you can assign tickets to yourself.
+The next step is to prepare your patch and finally post it for review.

 ## Getting your ReviewBoard Account